TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

   :alt: Edit Page Properties icon
   :class: with-border

-The page properties that are available depend on the page typeo and your TYPO3 installation.
-The default properties available in the Introduction Package include:
+The page properties that are available depend on the page type and your TYPO3 installation.
+The default properties available in the Introduction Package for the *Standard* page type include:

 * General
 * SEO